Los Angeles, CA

 I am also active in educating and training students and interns to become practicing therapists.
 I have taught and supervised at various universities and training sites around Los Angeles.
 Prior to coming to California, I served as a team therapist and supervisor at Houston Child Guidance Center working with children and troubled adolescents.
 I have given numerous workshops and presentations, taught graduate courses, and supervised many interns on their way to becoming licensed.

 I am an active member of the California Association for Marriage and Family Therapists, Los Angeles Association for Marriage and Family Therapists, IMAGO Relationship Institute, and the Southern California IMAGO Institute.
+I am a Master Encounter-centered Couples Therapist.
 I am active in various spiritual settings and community endeavors.
 I love my profession and truly enjoy helping others to heal, grow, develop a heightened state of well-being and create more love and peace in their lives.

 Recently, I co-founded the The Conversation Group, an organization of like-minded licensed and pre-licensed therapists.
 We work with you in a very safe and collaborative way to create conversations that open up paths to clarity, insight, and healing which can motivate movement toward the life you desire.
 Join our Facebook page for daily meditations and healing quotations.